|To schedule an appointment for any of the services listed below, contact Career Services at career-servicesgordon.edu or 978.867.4275.|

 You can submit your résumé for review any time, and receive constructive feedback about content and format in order to best present your accomplishments and credentials to potential employers and/or graduate schools.
 Résumés should be sent to career-servicesgordon.edu with your contact information and a brief description of how you hope to use the resume.

 Graduate School Advising

 Career Services staff will help you to identify graduate programs of interest, research program admissions requirements, and develop a plan for admission.
 In the Career Services Library you will find The Peterson’s Guides (which have a complete listing and description of all the graduate school programs in the U.S.), application/personal essay guides, graduate admission test information, study guides, and financial aid sources.
 You can view databases of graduate fellowships on our Graduate Fellowships page.

 In addition, each fall we host a Graduate and Professional School Fair that brings to campus representatives from 40–50 graduate programs.
 This provides students/alumni with an opportunity to meet face-to-face with school representatives and to gain additional information about numerous graduate programs of study.
 Current information about this fall event can be found at Graduate School Fair.

 Interview Preparation (for employment, graduate or professional school)

 In addition to the Career Services interviewing seminars, you may request a mock/practice interview with a Career Services staff person.
 Also, each semester we offer 30-minute mock interviews with human resource professionals from various industries.
 Check our events calendar on our homepage for the dates.

 Our staff helps students choose their academic majors by helping them assess their interests, skills, values, gifts and personality preferences.
-You will be able to explore careers of interest through various means, including resources in the Career Services Library, alumni contacts through career panels and networking events, and GordonLink—an online database of alumni who are willing to share career information with you.
+You will be able to explore careers of interest through various means, including resources in the Career Services Library, alumni contacts through career panels and networking events.